 Instead, go for an oil-based manicure, where you cleanse your nail and nail beds with an oil-based formula.

-14. Avoid Harsh Polish
+14. Choose Safe Polish

-Also, eating with hands that have paint on its nails is not a good idea as bits of the nail paint can chip and fall into the food, which will eventually go inside your body and cause harm.
+Also, eating with hands that have paint on nails is not a good idea as bits of the nail paint can chip and fall into the food, which will eventually go inside your body and cause harm.
 Instead, choose natural and chemical-free nail paints that are eco-friendly and cruelty-free.

 15. Buff Instead Of Color